 Item No Item Operation 5 Anodes Check the following: 1.
 The bonding system: For loose or corroded connections and test to ensure a low electrical resistance (Less than 0.2 Ohms).
 2. All sacrificial anodes: Replace when 2/3 eroded.
 For vessels that are continually afloat, check the condition of external anodes every 3 months.
 Rapid anode consumption may indicate shore connection problems (see section 4-1 for more information on shore connections).
 The condition of the jet external anodes is indicative of the condition of the jet internal anodes (assuming anodes were all replaced at the same time) so if the external anodes require replacement (replace when or before they are 2/3 eroded) then the internal anodes should also be replaced.
 For trailer boats (and other vessels that are afloat only periodically) the anode consumption will be low because the anodes are immersed only periodically.
 For vessels operating in low salinity water (such as rivers and lakes) the anode consumption will be low due to the low electrical conductivity of the water.
-Cleaning anodes Anodes are typically all replaced at the vessels scheduled maintenance haulout (typically annually).
+Cleaning anodes Cleaning anodes Anodes are typically all replaced at the vessels scheduled maintenance haul-out (typically annually).
 However if the vessel is only afloat periodically (e.g. trailer boats) or operates in low salinity water then anode consumption will be low.
 If it is expected that the anodes will be less than 2/3 eroded at the following maintenance haul-out, then the anodes may be cleaned rather than replaced.
 Clean the anodes as follows: Marine growth should be removed by water blasting.
 If a hard scale layer forms on the anodes then they should be cleaned using a coarse aluminium oxide sandpaper.
 Sand anodes by hand, orbital, or disc sander.
 Do not use a wire brush since this can cause metallic contamination of the anode, making it ineffective.
-6 Steering system Check integrity daily.
-A thorough check of the whole steering system is recommended every 30 hours of operation.
+6 Screen rake and bearings (if fitted) Check every 3 months ; Check for free operation of the screen rake.
+Stiffness or binding may be caused by debris caught in the screen or seized screen rake bearings.
+Grease the screen rake bearings with water repellent grease.